-For the launch of Collective Intimacy at The Showroom, Boswell presents Mothering Memory, a new performance departing from her piece The Matter of Memory from 2014.
+This new performance commission departed from her piece The Matter of Memory from 2014.
 This immersive multimedia installation drew from conversations with both her parents about their memories of Kenya, with audiences invited to discover hidden narratives about family, love, and delicate senses of belonging amidst the backdrop of Kenya's violent colonial history.
-In this site-specific live re-telling, Boswell responds to Theaster Gates’s ethos of collaboration alongside The Showroom's commitment to communal knowledge, igniting her mother's original transcript in a harmonic act of re-receiving messages from the past with a new reflection on intergenerational memory, Black womanhood, emancipation passages, and what exists between.
+In this site-specific live re-telling, Boswell responds to The Showroom's ethos of collaboration and commitment to communal knowledge, igniting her mother's original transcript in a harmonic act of re-receiving messages from the past with a new reflection on intergenerational memory, Black womanhood, emancipation passages, and what exists between.

 In Mothering Memory Phoebe Boswell explores the sense of ‘belonging’ and is anchored to a restless state of diasporic consciousness, combining traditional drawing with digital technology.
 Her practice draws on her own experiences of belonging, having been born in Kenya and brought up in the Arabian Gulf; she now lives and works in London.
 She creates powerful images, animations and immersive installations in works that layer drawing, animation, sound, video, interactivity, and most recently, performance.
 These works are created in an effort to find new languages robust yet open and multifaceted enough to house, centre and amplify voices and histories which, like her own, are often systemically marginalised or sidelined as 'other'.*